the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 Now we have four ES6 class components, but the application can still be improved using functional stateless components as alternative for ES6 class components.
 Before you refactor your components, let's introduce the different types.

 * **Functional Stateless Components** are functions that take input and return an output.
 The inputs are the props, and the output is a component instance in plain JSX.
 So far, it is quite similar to an ES6 class component.
 However, functional stateless components are functions (functional) and they have no local state (stateless).
 You cannot access or update the state with `this.state` or `this.setState()` because there is no `this` object.
-Additionally, they have no lifecycle methods.
+Additionally, they have no lifecycle methods except for the `render()` method which will be applied implicitly in functional stateless components.
 You didn't learn about lifecycle methods yet, but you already used two: `constructor()` and `render()`.
 The constructor runs only once in the lifetime of a component, whereas the `render()` class method runs once in the beginning and every time the component updates.
 Keep in mind that functional stateless components have no lifecycle methods, when we arrive at lifecycle methods chapter later.

 * **ES6 Class Components** extend from the React component.
 The `extend` hooks all the lifecycle methods, available in the React component API, to the component.
 This is how we were able to use the `render()` class method.
 You can also store and manipulate state in ES6 class components using `this.state` and `this.setState()`.